Let's start with the Basics: Where Does Tea Come From?

 Green 160°

-*Use your thermometer to check the temperature of your water and if it’s too hot just add cold water to lower the temperature.
+*Use your thermometer to check the temperature of your water and if it’s too hot just add cold water or an ice cube to lower the temperature.
+You might also consider a variable temperature kettle to ensure you get the right temperature every time.

 (3) Steeping Time